 Marathon training is a months-long process.
 When done properly, progress is slow and gradual.

-In both marathoning and completing big to-do list projects, it is easy to overlook the progress you are making.
-But it is the slow, incremental growth that leads to big accomplishments.
+In both marathoning and completing big to-do list projects, it’s easy to overlook the progress you are making.
+But it’s the slow, incremental growth that leads to big accomplishments.

 Lesson: To see progress, occasionally look back and remind yourself of where you started.

 At Some Point, You Need to Take Action

 Planning, scheduling, and discussing will only get you so far.

 I’m a type-A over-planner, so it pains me a little to write this, but it’s true: you can’t think and plan a project to completion, and you can’t schedule your way to marathon success.

 Lesson: At some point, you need to do the work.
 Get out there and run, or actually write the project proposal, create a prototype, or whatever else your project requires.

 Success Builds On Itself